margaretmf/margaretmf.github.io/resume.md

 * Created maps of national voter scores to support a key client, which resulted in a Medium blogpost, [What does Donald Trump think of voters in Tuesday's primary states?](https://medium.com/@joshhendler/what-does-donald-trump-think-of-tuesday-s-primary-states-97c8baf7505d)

 ### BluestoneLogic
-Systems Analyst and Chatbot Designer Intern
-December 2015 - January 2016
+Project Management Systems Analyst and Chatbot Designer Intern December 2015 - January 2016
-* Applied a systems methodology based in MECE principles and [Google's design sprint methodology](http://www.gv.com/sprint/) to support defining a problem of poor integration of workflow tools
+* Applied a systems methodology based in MECE principles and [Google's design sprint methodology](http://www.gv.com/sprint/) to support defining a problem of poor integration of project management workflow tools
 * Interviewed users to gather and specify project management system requirements
 * Brainstormed, tested, and designed project management system ideas, which resulted in a prototyped solution for a task management chatbot aligned with requirements
 * Presented the final solution, which enabled the firm to engineer a workflow solution and write a [blogpost](https://medium.com/bluestone-logic/these-are-in-fact-the-bots-we-were-looking-for-4ec2ca108fc2) on the final results